belamov/postgres-range/README.md

 $range->to(); // equals $to->addDay()
 (string) $range; // '[2010-01-10,2010-01-16)'
 ```
+## Note on extending PostgresGrammar

+This package extends Laravel's `Illuminate\Database\Schema\Grammars\PostgresGrammar` and `Illuminate\Database\PostgresConnection` classes to provide fluent api for range columns in migrations.

+If you are already extending any of this classes in your project, please consider extending them from `Belamov\PostgresRange\PostgresGrammarWithRangeTypes` or `Belamov\PostgresRange\PostgresGrammarWithRangeTypes` classes.

 ### Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.